Darth-Vade/AUV/README.md

 # AUV
 Autonomous Under Water Vehicle

-The Code Used in the Project are not listed as it has been planned for commercialising
+The code used in the project are not listed as the project has been planned for commercialising in future